Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

-Dog Names from Irish Mythology
+Dog Names From Irish Mythology

 Perhaps the most famous is the tale of his love from Caer.
-Every night Angus dreamt of a lovely dark haired beauty, and every day he searched the Earth for this lovely girl.
+Every night Angus dreamt of a lovely dark-haired beauty, and every day he searched the Earth for this lovely girl.
 He searched until he grew weary and ill from disappointment.
 Finally he was too ill to continue the search, and fearing for his life, the other gods set out to search for the lady of his dreams.
-They finally found her near a lake, and sent word to Angus that she had been found.
+They finally found her near a lake and sent word to Angus that she had been found.

-Balor or “Balor of the Evil Eye.”
-In Irish mythology, Balor was a king of the Fomorians, a race of giants.
+3. Balor or “Balor of the Evil Eye”: In Irish mythology, Balor was a king of the Fomorians, a race of giants.
 He is remarkable for having one eye on his forehead and the other directly at the back of his head.
 This eye prevented enemies from sneaking up on him.
 Additionally, the eye at the back of his skull, the evil eye, had the power to burn with a deadly eye beam and wreak havoc on his enemies.
 Name your dog Balor if you want a giant, ever-watchful guard dog.

 Legend has it that two watchmen, in defiance of a specific warning, spied on the threesome from Iruaid (the owners of Fermac) at nighttime.
 However they suffered the consequences for their disobedience.
 Fermac, in the form of a lapdog, swirled up a druidic wind with his tail, and “the watchmen were swept away, their swords driven into each other's bodies.”
 Name your dog Fermac if you have giant guard dog that thinks he is really a lapdog.

 Names of Legendary Scottish and Irish Kings

-Cináed - pronounced "KIN-ay" or "KIN-ee."
+10. Cináed: This is pronounced "KIN-ay" or "KIN-ee."
 The modern form is Kenneth, and its pronunciation is very close to “Kenny.”
 Cinaed was the name of the first King of Scotland and King of the Picts.
 It means “born of fire” or “wise ruler.”
 A perfect naming choice for large working and herding dogs.

 Gentle Giants: Meaningful Irish and Scottish Names for Strong Dogs

-Arden - Celtic - Meaning Eager, Ardent.
+15. Arden: Celtic, meaning eager, ardent.
 An amazing name for a performance dog.

-Artek - Celtic - Variation of Arthur.
+16. Artek: Celtic, a variation of Arthur.
 Meaning strong as a bear, strong like a rock.

-Guinness - Still the most popular alcoholic beverage in Ireland; name your dog Guinness if you want everyone to love him.
+18. Guinness: Still the most popular alcoholic beverage in Ireland; name your dog Guinness if you want everyone to love him.